Treating Back Pain with Traction

-Shop the Dynamic Lumbar Traction Wedge for sale here for $99.00.
+Shop the Dynamic Lumbar Traction Wedge for sale here.

 If you find yourself suffering from spinal pain or even chronic headaches and jaw pain, a traction device may provide you with some relief.
 Contact your medical provider to find out if traction therapy might be a good option for you.